techhat/core/doc/development-guides/dev-systems/docker-slaves.md

 CLI on the Admin node.
 This script relies on `ssh root@172.17.0.2` to access the Crowbar CLI and will fail if that access is not available; however configuring keys and ssh is part of the normal `docker-admin` script process.

+> if your Admin IP is not 172.17.0.2, then will need to change the _temporarily_ hard coded

 It will run up to 40 of them all under TMux if they were created successfully.
 Please review [TMux intro](http://code.tutsplus.com/tutorials/intro-to-tmux--net-33889) to learn how to use this tool.
 Quick tips are: Ctrl-B then N(ext), P(revious) X(close)